University Catalogues

 Faculty Responsibilities and Rights

-All faculty members are responsible for promoting academic integrity by managing their classes, assignments and examinations so as to reduce temptation and opportunity for plagiarism and cheating.
-Faculty are required to clearly define the expectations and procedures for academic work, either as part of the individual assignment or in the syllabus or other document that presents course-work guidelines.
+All faculty members are responsible for promoting academic integrity by managing their classes, assignments, and examinations so as to reduce temptation and opportunity for plagiarism and cheating.
+Faculty are required to clearly define the expectations and procedures for academic work, either as part of the individual assignment or in the syllabus or other document that presents course work guidelines.
 These include, for example, overall classroom assessment procedures; examination protocols; and guidelines for citing sources in written work, and for collaborating and/or receiving outside assistance with homework and other assignments.

 Each faculty member is expected to abide by the principles and procedures established in Bentley’s Academic Integrity System.

 A faculty member who believes an academic integrity violation has occurred must file an Academic Integrity Incident Report.
-Staff members who become aware of a possible violation must notify the director of academic integrity.
-No sanction can be imposed on a student without a report first being filed with the director.
+Staff members who become aware of a possible violation must notify the Director of Academic Integrity.
+No sanction can be imposed on a student without a report first being filed with the Director.

-The faculty member who alleges an academic integrity violation is entitled to ask the director for additional resources to support the investigation of the violation, and may question relevant students about an alleged violation.
+The faculty member who alleges an academic integrity violation is entitled to ask the Director for additional resources to support the investigation of the violation, and may question relevant students about an alleged violation.

 Student Responsibilities and Rights

-Each student is expected to become familiar with and at all times adhere to the Bentley Honor Code and Academic Integrity System, including standards and expectations set out in each course syllabus, assignment and/or examination concerning collaboration, methods of research and data collection, and other practices.
+Each student is expected to become familiar with and at all times adhere to the Bentley Honor Code and Academic Integrity System, including standards and expectations set out in each course syllabus, assignment, and/or examination concerning collaboration, methods of research and data collection, and other practices.

 Students are also expected to uphold the Academic Integrity System.
-Therefore, a student who is aware of a possible violation of the standards established in the system is expected to report the suspected violation to a faculty member or the director.
+Therefore, a student who is aware of a possible violation of the standards established in the system is expected to report the suspected violation to a faculty member or the Director.
 A student who is suspected of committing a violation must respond promptly and honestly when informed of a suspected academic integrity violation, and must provide information that may aid in the investigation of an alleged violation.

 Role of Observers

-When an incident is brought to the director’s attention that falls outside the normal purview of an individual instructor, involves students in multiple classes, or classes taken in previous semesters, the director may impanel a Hearing to adjudicate it.
-In such instances, the director may appoint another faculty or staff member to provide the student(s) with counsel regarding the case.
+When an incident is brought to the Director’s attention that falls outside the normal purview of an individual instructor, involves students in multiple classes, or classes taken in previous semesters, the Director may impanel a hearing to adjudicate it.
+In such instances, the Director may appoint another faculty or staff member to provide the student(s) with counsel regarding the case.

 III.
 Violation Levels Defined and Recommended Sanctions